pschiffe/docker-pdns/README.md

 ### Dockerfiles

-`Dockerfile` - old legacy fedora builds `Dockerfile.tpl` - template for arm/amd build matrix based on alpine (new) `Dockerfile_ngoduykhanh.tpl` - template for arm/amd build matrix for pdns-admin, but using the `ngoduykhanh` variant
+`Dockerfile` - old legacy fedora builds `Dockerfile.tpl` - template for arm/amd build matrix based of 0x97 variant on alpine (new) `Dockerfile_ngoduykhanh.tpl` - template for arm/amd build matrix for pdns-admin, but using the `ngoduykhanh` variant.
+Work in progress, yet not working